JulienDamers/Terraformate/README.md

 ## Installation

+Before all installation take a look at the "Disclaimer" in the bottom of this file to be sure that you are conscious of the potentials issues!

 The wget and graphical installations requires no other software than the already packed with your system (if not please notify me with the issues).